wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 }
 ```

-This will add the stylesheet handle and URL to a wp_styles object.
+During a WordPress request, this will add the stylesheet handle and URL to a `wp_styles` object.

 When the HTML to be rendered is generated, and WordPress is ready to output the `head` tag, it will loop through each stylesheet in the wp_styles object, and output an HTML style element, applying the handle as the element's id attribute, and the src as the element's href attribute.